Send your enquiry.

 Here, we take a deep dive into what is changing and why.
 We also explain what it means if you are suspected of a criminal offence.

-If you need a criminal defence lawyer, please contact us at Ashmans Solicitors.
+If you need a criminal defence solicitor, please contact us at Ashmans Solicitors.
 We have a highly experienced team of solicitors ready to help you.
 We are available to take your call 24 hours a day, 7 days a week.

 Pre-charge bail vs released under investigation (RUI)